brettwooldridge/HikariCP/README.md

 | HikariCP | 76        | 65        | 112       |

 The times are per-thread reflecting 100 getConnection()/close() operations with no wait between.

+#### Knobs ####
+Where are all the knobs?
+You know, the ones used to tune and tweak the connection pool?
+HikariCP has plenty of "knobs" as you can see in the configuration section below, but comparatively less than some other pools.
+This was a design decision, not lack of development resources or foresight.

+##### ***Missing Knobs*** #####
+Some knobs and features were intentionally left out.
+Here are the reasons.

+**Statement Cache**<br/>
+Many (most?) major database JDBC drivers already have a PreparedStatement cache that can be configured (Oracle, MySQL, PostgreSQL, Derby, etc).
+A cache in the pool would add unneeded weight, no additional functionality, and possibly incorrect behavior...

+JDBC drivers have a special relationship with the remote database in that they are directly connected and can share internal state that is synchronized with the backend.  **It is inherently unsafe to cache PreparedStatements outside of the driver.**  Why?
+Again, drivers have a special relationship with the database.

+Take for example DDL, this is from a real world application I encountered (using BoneCP btw).
+Data was inserted into a table lets call X1.
+Every night, programatically X1 was renamed to X2, and a new X1 was created with identical structure.
+Basically, the application was
+"rolling" tables over daily (while running).
+In spite of the structure of X1 being identical after rolling, the database considered a PreparedStatement compiled against the old table to be invalid (probably there were some kind of UUID contained within).
+When the statement pool returned one of these statements, the application blew up.
+Turning off the cache in the connection pool, and enabling it in the driver fixed the issue.
+How?
+It is only speculation, but it seems likely that driver in this case checks with the DB to ensure the statement is still valid and if not recompiles it transparently.

+Regardless of correctness or not (I'm sure it varies by DB vendor), it is unnecessary with modern databases.

+**Log Statement Text**<br/>
+Like Statement caching, most major database vendors support statement logging through properties of their own driver.
+This includes Oracle, MySQL, Derby, MSSQL.
+For those few databases that do not support it, [log4jdbc](https://code.google.com/p/log4jdbc/) is a good option.
+Actually *log4jdbc* provides some nice additional stuff like various timings, and
+PreparedStatement bound parameter logging.

+HikariCP is focused (primarily) on performance in a Production environment, so it is doubtful that we will ever implement this feature given inherent driver support and alternative solutions.